 Dezart Performs presents A Perfect Arrangement from January 11–20 at the Pearl McManus Theater.
 This comic tale of closeted lives, written by Topher Payne, is set in 1950, and new colors are being added to the Red Scare.
 Two U.S. State Department employees, Bob and Norma, have been tasked with identifying sexual deviants within their ranks.
 There's just one problem: Both Bob and Norma are gay, and have married each other's partners as a carefully constructed cover.
 Inspired by the true story of the earliest stirrings of the American gay rights movement, madcap classic sitcom-style laughs give way to provocative drama as two “All-American” couples are forced to stare down the closet door.
 Get ticket

 The Desert Rose Playhouse presents Confessions of a Mormon Boy for one weekend only, January 12–13.
+A third performance has been added after the first two quickly sold out!
 This true story told with humor, song and the Book of Mormon, concerns a young gay man’s journey through excommunication from the Mormon church, divorce, male prostitution and drug abuse, as he struggles to reclaim himself, his children and his ‘Donny Osmond’ smile.
 Get tickets

 Palm Canyon Theatre presents Guys and Dolls from January 18 through February 12.
 Set in Depression-era Times Square, Guys and Dolls tells the overlapping stories of high-roller Sky Masterson, who falls in love with mission worker Sarah Brown, and lovable rapscallion Nathan Detroit, engaged for 14 years to Miss Adelaide, a headliner at the Hot Box Club.
 Nathan runs a famous floating crap game, and an ongoing plot line involves his quest for a safe place for the game as Adelaide continues her quest to convince him to marry her.
 Meanwhile, Sarah, mistakenly believing that Sky set up an illegal game at the mission, tries to fight her affection for the charismatic crapshooter.
 Get tickets